cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

   This is particularly useful during the execution of unit tests.

-The *Hypermodern Python Cookiecutter* uses both static type checkers and a runtime type checker:
+The *Hypermodern Python Cookiecutter* uses both a static type checker and a runtime type checker:

 - mypy_ is the pioneer and *de facto* reference implementation of static type checking in Python.
-- pytype_ is a static type checker developed at Google, with a focus on type inference and stub generation.
 - Typeguard_ is a runtime type checker and pytest_ plugin.
   It can type-check function calls during test runs via an `import hook`__.